HAVE YOU EVER BEEN WORKING ON A PROJECT AND RUN ACROSS SOMETHING THAT YOU WERE NOT SURE HOW TO DEAL WITH?

 Q: Can I paint my kitchen or bathroom cabinets?
 They are a stained finish and I want to paint them.

 A: You certainly can paint your cabinets, even if they have a stained and polyurethane finish.
 First step is to thoroughly clean the surface.
 Use a cleaner such as TSP (tri-sodium phosphate), Simple Green, or Krud Kutter, that will clean the surface without leaving behind a residue.
-Don't use dish soap, as that contains glycerin that will leave a residue that will interfere with the adhesion of the paint.
+Don’t use dish soap, as that contains glycerin that will leave a residue that will interfere with the adhesion of the paint.
 After the surface dries, sand the surface lightly with medium grit sanding sponges.
 This step will dull the surface and promote adhesion.
-Apply a coat of bonding primer, such as Coronado Grip and Seal, then top coat with 2 coats of Coronado Rust Scat Acrylic.
-This system, when fully cured. will give you years of beautiful service.
+Apply a coat of bonding primer, such as Insl-X Aqua Lock, then top coat with 2 coats of Coronado Multapply Acrylic or 2 coats of Insl-X Cabinet Coat acrylic.
+This system, when fully cured, will give you years of beautiful service.

 Q: How do I refinish my old deck or protect a new deck?